How to Declutter and Sell Your Stuff Before You Move

 - When selling online: take high quality photos, use descriptive words, and include measurements.

 - Whether selling online or at a yard sale, make your stuff look nice.

 Online Yard Sales and Apps

 These aren’t ‘ye olden days’ of yard sales.
 New ways of selling used stuff make it conveniently easier.
 Start with your high value items: Anything designer, vintage, or current electronics (not your box TV from the 80s, sorry).

-- You can name your price, and if you start early, you can set prices a little high & adjust down.
+- You can name your price, and if you start early, you can set prices a little high and adjust down.

 - Once you post an item, you don’t have to do more work to make a sale.

-- Post high-value items online & then turn your attention to the rest of your clutter.
+- Post high-value items online and then turn your attention to the rest of your clutter.

 After you’ve posted your high-end items, take your clothes and electronics in good condition, and head to...